-Return on Ad Spend, or ROAS, is a common metric that marketers use to measure campaign performance, especially in direct mail campaigns.
+Return on Ad Spend, or ROAS, is a common metric to measure campaign performance, especially in direct mail campaigns.
 To calculate ROAS, divide the revenue generated from a campaign by the cost to execute it.
 This metric is easy to calculate, easy to explain, and resonates across stakeholder.
 However, we previously discussed 3 reasons brands should move away from ROAS.
 Optimizing ROAS has little to no impact on top line sales, and excludes fringe and lapsed customers.
 It is also not an ideal metric to compare performance across channels.

 The first step in moving away from such a heavy reliance on ROAS is being able to trust data.
 All stakeholders need to be able to understand and trust lift metrics, future projections, and advanced analytics.
 These metrics are not as explicit from a revenue standpoint, but it’s key to have internal buy-in that data and advanced metrics will be more valuable in the long term.

 Move Away from ROAS

 Once you have overcome that hurdle, here are 3 things to consider when moving away from ROAS: